Delila Olsson

 Bless my efforts...

-In August, 1988, I moved from Portland, Oregon to Dallas, Texas, where I began my career as a Montessori guide.
-A couple of months into the experience, I hit an emotional wall of heat fatigue and home-sickness.
-I phoned my parents and tearfully recited all the reasons I’d like to quit my job and come back to Oregon, including; oppressive heat and humidity, aggressive insects, an overabundance of fried foods, and a serious shortage of trees and mountains.
-“Now, c’mon sis…” consoled my mother before quickly passing the phone to Dad, who responded to my whiny diatribe with a stern invitation to "tell me about the blessings."
-I thought he was being insensitive when he told me how daily gratitude had transformed his life.
-"I begin and end every day by giving thanks," he said and, with a tone of mild annoyance, suggested I give it a try.
+Love DadIn August, 1988, I moved from Portland, Oregon to Dallas, Texas, where I began my career as a Montessori guide.
+It wasn’t long before, in a state of heat fatigue and home-sickness, called my parents and tearfully recited a litany of reasons to quit my job and return to my Oregon home.
+“Now, c’mon sis…” consoled my mother before quickly passing the phone to Dad, who responded to my whiny diatribe with a stern invitation to “tell me about the blessings.”
+I thought it insensitive when he explained how daily prayers of gratitude had transformed his life.
+“I begin and end every day by giving thanks,” he said with a tone of mild annoyance, and suggested I give it a try.

 In life, my father was all about service so his sage advice echoing across the veil wasn’t surprising; I hear from him now and again.
 Still, I found it quite profound to receive this particular message in the early morning hours of my 54th birthday.
 Particularly because the night before, slightly in my cups, I’d written a very long journal entry about my wishes, hopes and dreams for the year ahead.

-Near the end of my father’s earthly journey, in 2011 my son and I were able to capture a few moments of him on videotape while sitting in the office where he continued to go almost every day until he died.
+Near the end of my father’s earthly journey, in 2011, my son and I were able to capture a few moments of him on videotape while sitting in the office where he continued to go almost every day until he died.
 He was shy about the recorder, but reluctantly agreed when I said it was important for his grandchildren and their children.
 In that dialogue, Dad recited a list of guiding tenets which he credited to his own father and other mentors along the way.
 What follow is that list as well as a brief excerpt from the interview:

 1. Work hard – nothing worth having comes easily